 CRR Ref High Level Summary Company Reference 436 (b) (iii) Deducted from own funds; Not applicable 436 (b) (iv) Neither consolidated nor deducted.
 Not applicable 436 (c) Impediments to transfer of funds between parent and subsidiaries.
 Not applicable 436 (d) Capital shortfalls in any subsidiaries outside of scope of consolidation.
-Not applicable Making use of articles on derogations from 436 (e) a) prudential requirements or b) liquidity requirements for individual subsidiaries/entities.
-Not applicable 437 Own funds 437 (1) 437 (1) (a) 437 (1) (b) 437 (1) (c) 437 (1) (d) Section 2.3 (i) Requirements regarding capital resources table.
-Appendix 1 Appendix 4 437 (1) (d) (ii) Appendix 5 437 (1) (d) (iii) 437 (1) (e) 437 (1) (f) 437 (2) EBA to publish implementation standards for points above.
-Not applicable 438 Capital requirements lo o 438 (a) Summary of institution's approach to assessing adequacy of capital levels.
+Not applicable 436 (e) Making use of articles on derogations from a) prudential requirements or b) liquidity requirements for individual subsidiaries/entities.
+Not applicable 437 Own funds 437 (1) 437 (1) (a) 437 (1) (b) 437 (1) (c) 437 (1) (d) Section 2.3 Appendix 1 (i) 437 (1) (d) Requirements regarding capital resources table.
+Appendix 4 (ii) Appendix 5 437 (1) (d) (iii) 437 (1) (e) 437 (1) (f) 437 (2) EBA to publish implementation standards for points above.
+Not applicable 438 Capital requirements 438 (a) Summary of institution's approach to assessing adequacy of capital levels.
 Section 2 438 (b) Result of ICAAP on demand from authorities.
 Not applicable 438 (c) Capital requirement amounts for credit risk for each Standardised Approach exposure class.
-Section 4.3 438 (d) (i) 438 (d) (ii) Capital requirements amounts for credit risk for each Internal Ratings Based Approach exposure class.
-Not applicable 438 (d) (iii) exposure class.
-438 (d) (iv) Conital requirements are part for resolutivists or settlement vists or leave average.
-438 (e) Capital requirements amount for market risk or settlement risk, or large exposures where they exceed limits.
+Section 4.3 438 (d) (i) 438 (d) (ii) Capital requirements amounts for credit risk for each Internal Ratings Based Approach Not applicable 438 (d) (iii) exposure class.
+Not applicable 438 (d) (iv) 438 (e) Capital requirements amount for market risk or settlement risk, or large exposures where they exceed limits.
 Section 5.1 438 (f) Capital requirement amounts for operational risk, separately for the basic indicator approach, the standardised approach, and the advanced measurement approaches as applicable.
 Section 2.3 438 endnote Requirement to disclose specialised lending exposures and equity exposures in the banking book falling under the simple risk weight approach.
 Not applicable 439 Exposure to counterparty credit risk (CCR) 439 (a) Description of process to assign internal capital and credit limits to CCR exposures.
 Section 4.6 439 (b) Discussion of process to secure collateral and establishing reserves.
 Section 4.6 439 (c) Discussion of management of wrong-way exposures.
 Section 4.8 439 (d) Disclosure of collateral to be provided (outflows) in the event of a ratings downgrade.
 Section 4.6 439 (e) Derivation of net derivative credit exposure.
 Section 4.6 439 (f) Exposure values for mark-to-market, original exposure, standardised and internal model methods.
 Section 4.6 439 (g) Notional value of credit derivative hedges and current credit exposure by type of exposure.
 Not applicable 439 (h) Notional amounts of credit derivative transactions for own credit, intermediation, bought and sold, by product type.
 Not applicable 439 (i) Estimate of alpha, if applicable.
 Not applicable 440 Capital buffers